 SOC 2 Type II audit report, 3rd party pentest report, and summary of technical and organizational security measures for Select Star are all available upon request under MNDA.

-OpenAI does not store or use any of the above data for training.
-Select Star’s Ask AI feature can be disabled if customers do not wish to have any metadata sent to OpenAI.
+Select Star’s AI features (such as Ask AI) can be disabled if customers prefer not to have any metadata sent to OpenAI or Anthropic.

 All customer data will be deleted either upon request or following a termination or cancellation of a Select Star account.
 It may take up to 10 business days to complete the deletion.